Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

 ### Step 0, Checking out the binary

-After downloading the binary locally, lets look at binary to see what we're dealing with:
+After downloading the binary locally, lets look it to see what we're dealing with:
 ```bash
 code@box:~/CTF_Writeups/2017-GoogleCTF_Quals/wiki$ checksec challenge
     Arch:     amd64-64-little